krico/jas/cloud-endpoints-tutorial/README.md

 cloud-endpoints-tutorial
 ========================

-krico: This was already generated.....
+krico: This was already generated.....  [explore here](https://krico-test-endpoints.appspot.com/_ah/api/explorer)

 A skeleton application for Google Cloud Endpoints in Java.